 Growing up, I spent a lot of time outside, picking up leaves, studying their shapes and colors, their textures and veins, taking pleasure in small details.
 Many years later, I still spend a lot of time looking up at the trees and down at the pathways beneath my feet.
 I’m taken by the beauty and transience of leaves, their brief life span a metaphor for our human lives; the marks they leave on paper, a signature of their presence.
 On walks, I collect handfuls of them in order to create one-of-a-kind prints.

-I like immediacy, like to take my experience directly into the studio and express it in tangible form.
-To do so, I apply paint directly on a plate, arrange the leaves on the paint, top that with paper, and print.
-Which produces a monoprint.
-I work intuitively, with very little plan other than the shape of the leaves I've just seen out of doors.
-To make one piece, I print for several days or weeks, winnowing out the “not so good ones” and adding them to a pile of collage fodder.
+When I return, I take my experiences directly into the studio and express them in a tangible form.
+I’m in pursuit of beautiful and accidental marks.
+To do this, I apply acrylic paint directly on to a printing plate, arrange the leaves on the paint, top that with paper (I use all kinds of paper, archival and otherwise), and print, using a brayer to push the paper onto the paint and leaves.
+This produces a monoprint.
+I work intuitively, with very little plan other than the shape of the leaves I've just seen outside.
+To make one piece, I print for several days or weeks, creating as much as 4 to 5 layers on each piece, winnowing out the “not so good ones” and adding them to a pile of collage fodder.
 The remaining candidates accumulate, covering the tables in my studio.

-Using this simple printmaking technique and combining it with collage, I explore the seasons of my Northern California town with color and texture, capturing the subtle shapes created by leaves silhouetted against the sky.
+Using this simple printmaking technique and combining it with collage, I explore the seasons of my Pacific Northwest island with color and texture, capturing the subtle shapes created by leaves silhouetted against the sky.